Über uns | about us

-The Research and Information Centre on Antisemitism Hessen (RIAS Hessen) is affiliated with the Demokratiezentrum Hessen at the Philipps University of Marburg.
+The Research and Information Centre on Antisemitism Hessen (RIAS Hessen) is in sponsorship of the Demokratiezentrum Hessen at the Philipps University of Marburg.

 At RIAS Hessen, we are primarily dedicated to supporting victims of antisemitic incidents and to documenting and analysing antisemitism in Hessen.